Finite temperature quantum condensations in the space of states: a new perspective for quantum annealing: Free fermions in a 1D inhomogeneous lattice

 Second, we evaluate the order parameter (\ref{pcond3}) as

 where $E_j$ and $\ket{E_j}$ are the $\Np$-particle eigenvalues and eigenvectors of $H$.
-These are easily obtained by Pauli's principle combining the single-particle eigenvalues and eigenvectors of $H$ calculated by numerically diagonalizing the $N\times N$ tridiagonal matrix with non zero elements $A_{l+1,l}=A_{l,l+1}=-\eta$, for $l=1,\dots,N-1$, and $A_{l,l}=-g$, for $l=1,\dots,\Nimp$.
+These are easily obtained with Pauli's principle combining the single-particle eigenvalues and eigenvectors of $H$ calculated by numerically diagonalizing the $N\times N$ tridiagonal matrix whose non zero elements are $A_{l+1,l}=A_{l,l+1}=-\eta$, for $l=1,\dots,N-1$, and $A_{l,l}=-g$, for $l=1,\dots,\Nimp$.
 The computation of $E_j$ and $\ket{E_j}$ is a simple task which requires a time $O(N^2)$.
-Also the computation of the sum of the squared scalar products in Eq.~(\ref{pcond2}) requires an affordable time $O(N^2\Np^2)$~\cite{Note2}.
-It's the sum over $M$ which limits the computation of $p_\mathrm{cond}$ to a relatively small number of particles, in fact, $M$ grows as $N!/(\Np!
-(N-\Np)!)$.
+Also the computation of the sum of the squared scalar products in Eq.~(\ref{pcond2}) requires an affordable time $O(N^2\Np^2)$.
+In fact, the evaluation of the scalar product between the antisymmetrized states $\ket{\bm{n}_k}$ and $\ket{E_j}$ can be reduced to the evaluation of the determinant of the $N\times N$ matrix whose elements are the projections of the single-particle eigenvectors of $H$ in the basis of the eigenvectors of $V$~\cite{Blaizot_Ripka}.
+The calculation of this determinant requires a time $O(N^2)$.
+It is the sum over $M$ which limits the computation of $p_\mathrm{cond}$ to a relatively small number of particles; in fact, $M$ grows as $N!/[\Np!
+(N-\Np)!]$.

 In Fig.~\ref{pcond_fermions_impurities} we show the behavior of $p_\mathrm{cond}$ obtained as a function of the attractive strength $g$ for a number of particles $\Np=4,6,8,\dots,16$.
 As indicated above, we chose $\Np=\Nimp=N/2$ and $M_\mathrm{cond} = 1+\Np^2$.
-The equilibrium temperature is $k_\mathrm{B}T/\eta=0.2$, similar plots at different temperatures are provided in~\cite{SM}.
-Whereas the order parameter exhibits a clear tendency toward the step-like behavior expected for a first-order QPT, we are still far from the TDL and no classical supercomputer could allow to reach much larger values of $\Np$.
-However, we can estimate the critical value $g_\subc$ of the QPT, namely, the value of $g$ at which $p_\mathrm{cond}=1/2$ in the TDL, by a fit-and-extrapolate procedure.
-The validity of this procedure in the case of the Grover model is illustrated in~\cite{SM}.
-We fit the curve $a+b/\Np+c/\Np^2$ to the values of $g$ at which $p_\mathrm{cond}=1/2$ for the available $\Np$ and extrapolate $g_\subc=a$.
-A different fit model which provides a slowly diverging $g_\subc$, namely, $a+b \log \Np +c \log(\log \Np )$, must be rejected as we obtain a pointless negative value of $b$, see Fig.~\ref{pcond_fermions_impurities}.
+The equilibrium temperature is $k_BT/\eta=0.2$, similar plots at different temperatures are provided in Appendix~\ref{fermions.appendix.2}.
+Whereas the order parameter exhibits a clear tendency toward the step-like behavior expected for a first-order QPT, we are still far from the TDL and no classical supercomputer would allow us to reach much larger values of $\Np$.
+However, we can estimate the critical value $\gc$ of the QPT, namely, the value of $g$ at which $p_\mathrm{cond}=1/2$ in the TDL, using a fit-and-extrapolate procedure.
+The validity of this procedure in the case of the Grover model is illustrated in Appendix~\ref{Grover.appendix}.
+We fit the curve $a+b/\Np+c/\Np^2$ to the values of $g$ at which $p_\mathrm{cond}=1/2$ for the available $\Np$ and extrapolate $\gc=a$.
+A different fit model which provides a slowly diverging $\gc$, namely, $a+b \ln \Np +c \ln(\ln \Np )$, must be rejected as we obtain a pointless negative value of $b$, see the caption of Fig.~\ref{pcond_fermions_impurities}.